selanthiraiyan/tumbler/README.md

 # tumbler
 Class generator tool for Objective-C
-This is a Mac app.
+This is a Mac app which generates typesafe Obj-C Model classes from json schema.